 Laser Photocoagulation.
 Laser photocoagulation is used to seal the leaking blood vessels in the eye.
 This procedure is performed in the office setting and does not require a trip to the surgery center, or hospital to be performed.
 Laser may need to be repeated more than once and it is possible other treatments may be used in combination with laser.

 Anti- VEGF.
-Anti- VEGF medications given in the eye to reduce the leakage and bleeding of blood vessels in the eye and decrease swelling of the macula.
+Anti- VEGF medications are given in the eye to reduce the leakage and bleeding of blood vessels in the eye and decrease swelling of the macula.
 Anti – VEGF mediations can result in slowing vision loss and may improve vision.
-These injections may need to be repeated over time, each person is and eye is different and the response to injections varies.
-Your retina specialist will discuss and create an individualized treatment plan based on your needs and severity of retinopathy.
+These injections may need to be repeated over time, each person’s eye is different and the response to injections varies.
+Your retina specialist will discuss and create an individualized treatment plan based on your needs and the severity of retinopathy.

 Steroids.
 Steroids can also be injected in the eye to reduce swelling and macular edema.
 Steroid injections can be given in the office and may need to be repeated over time to decrease the swelling and macular edema.

 Vitrectomy Surgery.If you have advanced proliferative diabetic retinopathy with bleeding, scar tissue, or a retinal detachment, your retina specialist may recommend a surgery called a vitrectomy.
 This surgery is performed in the surgical suite, or in the hospital.
 During this surgery, the vitreous gel with any blood is removed from the inside of your eye.
 At the time of surgery, your retina specialist may also perform laser treatment.
 Scar tissue may also need to be removed or a retinal detachment may need to be repaired.
 As with all of the treatments for diabetic retinopathy, your retina specialist will discuss the best treatment plan for you during your examination.